 Control of weeds like Puncture Vine (Tribulus terrestris), more often referred to as goat heads, can be difficult.
-There are no quick and lasting solutions.
-Two methods are currently used by the City with limited success: mechanical and chemical.
+Three commonly used methods of goat head control can keep the troublesome plant under control.
+Two methods are currently used by the City: mechanical and herbicidal.
 Two other methods, encouraging native species and biological, should be considered for experimentation.